SV

 Correct Answer: A. 8

 The passage states there are eight planets in our solar system.
 Pluto was reclassified as a dwarf planet in 2006, reducing the count from nine to eight recognized planets.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 7